COSMIC-medical/gVent/Requirements/SRS.md

 ### SRS-0054 DSS persistence
 Once gVent has transitioned to the DSS, it shall remain in the DSS indefinitely, until it is power-cycled.

+## Alarm Requirements
+Reference: https://www.notion.so/Alarm-Documents-790364c4ae0842dabbaa4d9f6f67821b#a75de7f03972482d9c61786357f3d80f use this as the basis of alarms

+### ALA5
+#### SRS-0104: computation of {running breath count}
+Related to: ???
+Every ALA5B_FREQUENCY_CSP ms, the {running breath count} shall be computed as the running average of the number of times the inspiratory valve changes from open to closed in BREATH_COUNT_TIME_CSP ms.
+ALA5B_FREQUENCY_CSP = 1 second
+BREATH_COUNT_TIME_CSP  = 30 seconds

+#### SRS-0105: High RR Alarm LED (ALA5B)
+Related to: ???
+gVent shall turn on the alarm led if {running breath count} is greater than <acceptable breaths per minute averaged over 30 sec>.

+#### SRS-0106: High RR Alarm Buzzer On (ALA5B)
+Related to: ???
+gVent shall turn on the alarm buzzer if {running breath count} is greater than <acceptable breaths per minute averaged over 30 sec>.

+#### SRS-0107: High RR Alarm Buzzer Off (ALA5B)
+Related to: ???
+gVent shall turn off the alarm buzzer if {running breath count} is lower than <acceptable breaths per minute averaged over 30 sec>.

+#### SRS-0108: High RR Alarm display (ALA5B)
+Related to: ???
+gVent shall write the alarm level (i.e., ???) on the LCD if {running breath count} is greater than <acceptable breaths per minute averaged over 30 sec>.
+The breaths per minute is calculated then averaged over 30 seconds, the calculated value is compared to the value specified by the cilician on the device.
+If the calculated value is greater than the set value then the high RR alarm will be triggered.

+### ALA9

+#### SRS-0110: Low Tidal Volume Alarm (ALA9)
+Related to: ???
+gVent Shall turn on Low Tidal Volume Alarm if <measured exhaled tidal volume> is less than the <acceptable exhaled tidal volume value>.
+If the exhaled tidal volume is measured below the tidal volume value specified by the clinician on gVent then the Low Tidal Volume Alarm will be triggered.

+### ALA7

+#### SRS-0120: Low PEEP Alarm (ALA7B)
+Related to: ???
+gVent Shall turn on Low PEEP Alarm if <measured pressure at the expiratory end> is below <acceptable/set low PEEP value> and is sustained for more then MAX_TIME_BELOW_PEEP_CSP.
+If the positive end-expiratory pressure (PEEP) is measured below the specified value, for more than a specified time period, trigger the Low PEEP Alarm to indicate the presence of a leak or disconnect in the system.
+For a period less than the specified time do not trigger the Low PEEP Alarm as it is an acceptable low PEEP event for assisted breathing, or a cough.

+### ALA ???

+#### SRS-0130: High Airway Pressure Alarm ()
+Related to: ???
+gVent Shall enable the buzzer and LED, including showing values on screen, of High Airway Pressure Alarm if <measured pressure at inspiratory end> is gradually increasing instead of decreasing and is sustained for more than <(add time duration of pressure)> at <(add normal inspiratory pressure, need to look if there is a standard for this)>.
+For events where the period is less than <(probably a short time period)>, do not trigger alarm.

 ## Dictionary

 The names of configurable System Parameters are in all-uppercase, e.g., `VALVE_CLOSING_TIME_CSP`.